influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/glossary.md

 ### bucket

-"Bucket" is the term used in InfluxDB 2.x and _InfluxDB Cloud Serverless_ to refer to named location where time series data is stored.
+"Bucket" is the term used in InfluxDB 2.x and _InfluxDB Cloud Serverless_ to refer to a named location where time series data is stored.
 Bucket is synonymous with "database" when using InfluxDB Cloud Dedicated.

 Related entries: